skenderidis/ansible_collection_f5_waf/violations/viol_attack_signature/README.md

-# VIOL_ATTACK_SIGNATURE module
+# VIOL_ATTACK_SIGNATURE_ENTITY module

-The **viol_attack_signature** module has been created to assist with the false-positive of the `VIOL_ATTACK_SIGNATURE` violations.
+The **viol_attack_signature_entity** module has been created to assist with the false-positive of the `VIOL_ATTACK_SIGNATURE` violations.
 It can can disable/enable signatures on a specific entity on the NGINX App Protect or F5 AWAF declarative waf policy.
 The supported entities are the following:
 1. `urls`
 2. `headers`
 3. `parameters`